Benjamin-Dobell/steam-redeem/README.md

 yarn build
 ```

-the "unpacked" extension will be built into the `extension/` sub-directory.
+the "unpacked" extensions will be built into the `build/` sub-directory.